huygithub/hoxServer/README.md

 ### How to compile this program ###

-I will write a detailed instruction later.
+I will provide a detailed instruction later.
 Currently, the server can run on "Ubuntu 8.04.4 LTS".

 License